DataONEorg/d1_python/d1_client_cli/doc/source/examples.rst

 Set some of the session parameters used by many of the operations when they establish connections to :term:`MNs <MN>` and :term:`CNs <CN>`::

-  > set certpath /etc/dataone/client/certs/myclientcert.pem
+  > set cert-path /etc/dataone/client/certs/myclientcert.pem
-  > set keypath /etc/dataone/client/certs/myclientcert.pem
+  > set key-path /etc/dataone/client/certs/myclientcert.pem
-  > set fields pid,origin_mn,datemodified,size,objectformat,title
   > set query *:*